- Home Machine Needles

 - Serger Needles

-How to choose the correct needle point
+Let's get to the point, the needle point

 Embroidery needles are available in several different points.
 This largely depends on the material which is being embroidered.
-For example, stiff items such as hats need to have a sharp point so the needle can penetrate through the tough fabric and stabilizer.
+For example, stiff items such as hats need to have a sharp point so the needle can penetrate through the tough material and stabilizer.
 Most embroidery needles have a variation of a sharp point and are commonly labeled as RS or ST.

 Most serger applications involve knit or stretchy fabrics.
 You don't want to use a sharp needle on knit fabrics, as it may cut through the loosely-woven material and the stitches won't hold.
 Ballpoint needles are widely used on knit fabrics and sergers.
 These needles are commonly labeled as G, SP, or SKL.